 Reflexology was first introduced to the UK in the early 1960's.
 It has since become a very popular holistic treatment.
 Reflexology can also be done on the hands.

-A reflexology treatment will last for approximately one hour or less if the client wants to focus on a specific area of the body ie ears, nose and throat or a shoulder problem.
-The therapist will invite you to relax on a couch.
+A full reflexology treatment will last for approximately one hour but we offer taster sessions of 30 minutes The therapist will invite you to relax on a couch.
 You will remain fully clothed with just your shoes and socks removed.
 The therapist will cleanse your feet and then use various specialised reflexology techniques adapted to suit your individual needs.

-After the treatment it is advisable to rest and drink plenty of water over the next few days.
+After the treatment, it is advisable to rest or at least light duties and drink plenty of water over the following few days.